mantasu/face-crop-plus/README.md

 ## Tips

 1. When using `num_processes`, only set it to a larger value if you have enough GPU memory, or reduce `batch_size`.
-Unless you only perform face cropping with already known landmarks and don;t perform quality enhancement nor face parsing, in which case set it to the number of CPU cores you have.
+Unless you only perform face cropping with already known landmarks and don't perform quality enhancement nor face parsing, in which case set it to the number of CPU cores you have.
 2. If you experience any of the following:
     * RuntimeError: CUDA error: an illegal memory access was encountered.
     * torch.cuda.OutOfMemoryError: CUDA out of memory.
     * cuDNN error: CUDNN_STATUS_MAPPING_ERROR.

    This is likely because you are processing images on too many processes or have a large batch size.
-It you run all 3 models on GPU, it may be helpful to just run on a single process with a larger batch size.
+If you run all 3 models on GPU, it may be helpful to just run on a single process with a larger batch size.

 ## References